Buying a home in Prince Edward Island

 Don’t forget to think about property taxes when buying a home in Prince Edward Island

 Property taxes are another important thing that you need to think about when buying a home in Prince Edward Island.
-Here, they are based on the assessed value of the property and can range from $0.30 to $1.22 per $100 of assessed value.
+Here, it is based on the assessed value of the property, at $1.50 per $100 of assessed value.
 Naturally, depending on the location and the municipality.
 These taxes are then used to fund local services such as education, roads, and waste management.

 The average property tax rate in PEI is around 1.1%, which is lower than the national average of 1.5%.
 Property owners are required to pay their taxes annually and can do so through their local municipal government.
 Bear in mind that it’s important to stay up-to-date on property tax rates and deadlines to avoid any penalties or interest charges.